-The directors regard JSW Energy Limited having its principal place of business at Bandra Kurla Complex, Bandra (East), Mumbai 400 051, India as the Company's holding and ultimate holding company.
+The directors regard JSW Energy Minerals Mauritius Limited, a company incorporated in Mauritius as the holding company and JSW Energy Limited having its place of business at Bandra Kurla Complex, Bandra (East), Mumbai 400 051, India as the ultimate holding Company.
 JSW Energy Limited is listed on the National Stock Exchange and Bombay Stock Exchange in India.